All Episodes

 I say to myself, now, how likely is that grand jury going to be filled with people who are hostile to the president?

-staff, well, in the trial of that case, there were 11 Democrats and one Green Party member.
+Well, in the trial of that case, there were 11 Democrats and one Green Party member.

-Well I look I think that's exactly the right kind of question.
+Well, look, I think that's exactly the right kind of question.

-And and uh I I noticed one of the um news media uh this morning which was analyzing the current situation and they had they had three Obama uh Justice Department officials as their commentators you have to think to yourself okay can the fix be in more than this?
+And I noticed one of the news media this morning, which was analyzing the current situation, and they had three Obama Justice Department officials as their commentators.

-But I think this is closer to game of thrones than it is to anything normal.
+But I think this is closer to Game of Thrones than it is to anything normal.

 I think what you have is an outsider won the Capitol.